obsidiansystems/nix/doc/manual/src/architecture/store/concrete/object.md

 record StoreObject where
   root       : FileSystemObject
-  references : Set StoreObjectRef
+  references : Set StoreObjectRef name       : String

 getReferences so = so.references
 ```

 We call a store object's outermost file system object the *root*.

+The string name is subject to this condition (taken from an error message in the implementation):

+> names are alphanumeric and can include the symbols +-._?= and must not begin with a period.

 ## File system object {#file-system-object}